Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       specification and protocols defined in this document.

       A second example can be seen in Diagram 12.
 It constitutes the reference workflow for chunked DASH CMAF under development by DASH-IF and DVB.
-In this workflow a contribution encoder produces an RTP mezzanine stream that is transmitted to FFMPEG.
+In this workflow a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFMPEG.
 Alternatively a file resource may be used.
 In this workflow FFMPEG functions as the ingest source.
 FFMPEG produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it also sends a manifest that complies with DASH-IF and DVB low latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (prft etc.).